LABC building control apprenticeships

 Watch the video to see Peter from Warrington Borough Council talk about his experience, day-to-day work and the qualifications that are helping him progress his career in building control.

-The BSc (Hons) Degree in Building Control is delivered and awarded by apprenticeship training providers.
 The apprenticeship degree programme provides local authority employees with the depth and breadth of knowledge needed to be a competent local authority building control surveyor.

 How to register your interest